claudioandre-br/packages/john-the-ripper/readme.md

 ```

 The highlights:
-- fallback for CPU and OMP;
+- fallback for CPU[1] and OMP;
 - regex and prince modes available;
 - available for X86_64, armhf, arm64 and ppc64.
 - you can also run it using the alias **john**, e.g. `john -list=build-info`.

+[1] John the Ripper runs using the best SIMD instructions available on the host it's running on.

 ### Enabling Aliases
 You are free to pick and set up aliases.
 To enable the usage of aliases with John the Ripper snap, run `sudo snap alias john-the-ripper <alias>`.
 For example: